hansjohrend/Pi4_Java_Relay_Control/README.md

-# THIS IS A DRAFT

 # About

-This Java project enables the user to:

-- control relays via a graphical user intreface
+This Java project enables the user to control relays via a graphical user intreface and have the state of the relays displayed.
-- trigger a relay automatically with the help of an event listener.

-The program is meant to be used on the Raspberry Pi 4, which ia SBC (Single Board Computer) made by the Raspberry Pi Foundation, based in England, Cambridge.
+It is meant to be used on the Raspberry Pi 4, which is an SBC (Single Board Computer) made by the Raspberry Pi Foundation, based in England, Cambridge.

 ## Setup